UrbanCMC/VSExtensionGallery.AtomFeedGenerator/README.md

 ### Parameters
 The only parameters that are supported by this program are:

-	• A path, which specifies where the root of the extension gallery is supposed to be.
-	• [/?], [--help], [--h], which will display usage information for this application.
+	â€¢ A path, which specifies where the root of the extension gallery is supposed to be. â€¢ [/?], [--help], [--h], which will display usage information for this application.

 This could look like this:
 ExtensionGallery.AtomFeedGenerator.exe "C:\MyExtensionGallery\".